 Osteomyelitis is caused by bacterial or fungal infections.
-If caught early, the condition is treatable with antibiotics and, in some cases, surgery.
-However, if left untreated due to misdiagnosis, the infection can spread to other parts of the body.
+If caught early, the condition is treatable with antibiotics and, sometimes, surgery.
+However, if left untreated because of misdiagnosis, the infection can spread to other parts of the body.
 If bone death occurs, amputation may be the only option to prevent the spread of infection.
 We are focusing our attention on humans, obviously.
 But osteomyelitis is not limited to humans.
-Elephants in particular are particularly prone to this condition, which is often misdiagnosed and leads to their death.
+Elephants, in particular, are prone to this condition, which is often misdiagnosed and leads to their death.

 If you have a potential osteomyelitis medical malpractice claim in Maryland, call us at 800-553-8082 or visit our website for a free online consultation.

 As with any infection, the spread of germs to a vulnerable area is usually the culprit for causing osteomyelitis.
 A patient may contract osteomyelitis during orthopedic surgery, especially if the hardware is used to fix a fractured bone.
 Osteomyelitis can also occur if bacteria from major local infections such as cellulitis or necrotizing fasciitis enter the bloodstream.
 Perhaps unsurprisingly, one of the most common sources of osteomyelitis is staphylococcus aureus, which are bacteria commonly found on skin and mucous membranes.
 If an injury results in broken or punctured skin, staphylococcus aureus has a direct pathway into the body.
 This means that deep puncture wounds like dog bites can lead to osteomyelitis if not properly treated.